 Certificates and awards: What standards do you meet?

-Content ideas that really work for manufacturers
+Content ideas that truly resonate with manufacturers

 Topics with high relevance for your target group

-"Reducing energy costs through modern drive technology"
+“Reduce energy costs with modern drive technology”

-"Reducing logistics costs with automated storage systems"
+“Reduce logistics costs with automated storage systems”

 Checklists and templates

-"Specification sheet template for selecting hydraulic components"
+“Specification template for selecting hydraulic components”

-Typical mistakes and how to avoid them
+Common mistakes and how to avoid them

 “Why many automation projects fail – and what you should do differently”